scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[4:22]** Woe to the doubtful, to those who shall hear these words, and shall despise them: it had been better for them that they had not been born.

 **[4:23]** Then I asked her concerning the four colours which the beast had upon its head.
 But she answered me saying; Again thou art curious in that thou asketh concerning these things.
-But I said to her, Lady, chew me what they are?
+But I said to her, Lady, shew me what they are.

 **[4:24]** Hear, said she; The black which thou sawest denotes the world in which you dwell.
 The fiery and bloody colour signifies that this age must be destroyed by fire and blood.